 Where to Enjoy Teochew Dining:

-Fu Yuan Teochew Dining (Jurong East Square): Known for authentic Teochew food, fresh seafood, and hearty braised meat platters, including braised pork belly and steamed lobster.
-(Price: $$)
+- Fu Yuan Teochew Dining : Renowned for authentic Teochew cuisine, fresh seafood, and hearty braised meat platters like braised pork belly and steamed lobster.

-Chin Lee Restaurant (Bedok North): A go-to for traditional Teochew kitchenette classics—don’t miss their Teochew kway teow, braised meats, and orh nee dessert.
-(Price: $)
+- Chin Lee Restaurant: Known for traditional Teochew classics including kway teow, braised meats, and the signature orh nee dessert.

 Shanghainese Cuisine Singapore: Savoury, Sweet, and Saucy